Affiliate links on Android Authority may earn us a commission. Learn more.

-HBO Max impressions: Content
+HBO Max review: Content

 Anime fans will go nuts over the library of films from Studio Ghibli, along with a selection of classic and current anime series via Crunchyroll.
-There’s also some series from Cartoon Network and Adult Swim, but their selection is really limited.
+There are also some series from Cartoon Network and Adult Swim, but their selection is really limited.
 It’s made up in part by the many classic Looney Tunes animation shorts that are also available.

-Original content is very sparse for now
+Original content is very sparse for now, but growing

 The UI of HBO Max is very clean, and the main page also includes “hubs” of various content on the service.
 The menu on the left side of the main page brings up different categories of shows and movies to surf through.

-Things HBO Max needs to work on
+Things HBO Max still needs to work on

 Is it worth it?